potatochick2020/potatochick2020.github.io/_posts/2023-07-03-mit-distributed-system-lab1.md

 ### Read the academic paper

 ![Figure 1: Execution overview](/assets/img/self-study/6.5840/mapreduce-figure1.PNG)
-This is an figureoverview of the MapReduce system, which consists of two types of servers: a master/coordinator and multiple slave/workers.
+This is an overview of the MapReduce system, which consists of two types of servers: a master/coordinator and multiple slave/workers.

 The basic workflow is as follows:
 1. The master receives an input consisting of an array of strings representing the names of the files to be processed, and an integer representing the total number of reduce tasks.